 About

 My path into healing began early.
 As a child of immigrants and a first-generation Latina, I was immersed in a culture rooted in care, community, and natural remedies.
-Being a girl in a Latin household meant being a caretaker from a young age.
+Being a woman in a Latin household meant being a caretaker from a young age.
 I was “holding space” before I even knew what that was.
 I found myself mediating conversations and observing patterns within my family, witnessing both deep resilience and unspoken wounds.

-During this time, my body asked me to listen.
+During this time, my body urged me to listen.
 I experienced anxiety, depression, and thyroid/hormonal imbalances that revealed how disconnected I had become from myself.
 Striving for perfection, battling imposter syndrome, and carrying the weight of expectation took a toll on my health and my self-trust.
 That internal friction often showed up as burnout, disconnection, and a loss of clarity and confidence.

 Returning to ancestral wisdom felt like coming home.
 I began to convene with my elders, eat differently, move differently, and tune into the intelligence of my body.
-Through yoga, sound therapy, and energy work, I learned that healing doesn’t require force, it requires presence.
+Through yoga, sound healing, and energy work, I learned that healing doesn’t require force, it requires presence.

 Hand touching grass